Manheim Auctions: Notable acquisitions

-Manheim acquired Dent Wizard, the paintless dent removal company (also known as "PDR") in 1998.
-After turning it into the largest PDR company in the world, Manheim sold Dent Wizard's the United States and Canada markets to H.I.G.
-Capital, a leading global private equity firm, in November 2010.

 In 2006, Manheim became interested in Akinvest Inc. This Canadian company started off as a business that speculated on world automobile values in 1991.
 The owner, Andrei Kouznetsov, developed a new concept that allowed a foreign dealer to have Akinvest perform all of the necessary procedures to have vehicles delivered to the port nearest to that buyer.
 By 2005 Akinvest, doing business as Exporttrader was completely developed the service aspects of the business that assisted non-North American dealers.
 The organization became known as the leader in the export of used cars field from North America.
 All of the major remarketing companies such as Copart, IAA, ADESA, Carfax and Manheim had foreign transactions that were completed by Akinvest/Exporttrader.

 The strength of the procedures used was enhanced by superior programming and automated Web Sites, retaining enormous banks of data.
 Export Trader/Akinvest negotiated for new export programs and procedures with the governments of Canada and United States and was consulted numerous times by International law enforcement on global irregularities.
 Exporttrader was consulted by marketing firms and journals like the Wall Street Journal. to give opinions on global automotive trade and were asked to speak at international conferences.
 In 2008 Akinvest/Export Trader had 70 employees with offices in Toronto, Moscow and Finland.
 "Akinvest is the parent company of two of the leading players in the export business: Freightmar International and ExportTrader.com.

 The agreement was signed in January 2009 for a staged buyout of Akinvest/ Export Trader transforming the entire organization under the name WES Exporttrader.
 The final stage of the transfer to Manheim occurred in late 2014.
 Subsequently, in April 2015, Manheim has closed the Canadian offices of WES Exporttrader and moved the operation to Atlanta.
 They now run "all new "Global Trader" out of Atlanta.
 Near the end of March 2016, Manheim Global Export was sold, but it had too many debts and eventually declared bankruptcy.